-The fund anticipates that dividends paid by the fund generally will be exempt from federal and New Jersey state income taxes.
+The fund anticipates that dividends paid by the fund generally will be exempt from federal income taxes.
 However, the fund may realize and distribute taxable income and capital gains from time to time as a result of the fund's normal investment activities.